 The New Albany School District serves New Albany Elementary School through a Schoolwide Program.
 This means that Title I funds may be utilized to affect all students and faculty members.
 These funds are utilized primarily to provide salaries and benefits for instructional paraprofessionals and interventionists.
 Instructional supplies are also provided for classrooms.

-New Albany School District Parent and Family Engagement Plan
+New Albany School District Parent and Family Engagement Policy

-New Albany Elementary Parent and Family Engagement Plan
+New Albany Elementary School Parent & Family Engagement Plan

 The purpose of Title II, Part A is to increase student academic achievement consistent with the challenging state academic standards; improve the quality and effectiveness of teacher, principals, and other school leaders; increase the number of teachers, principals, and other school leaders who are effective in improving student academic achievement in schools; and provide low-income and minority students greater access to effective teachers, principals, and other school leaders.
 These funds are utilized to provide professional development for teachers, principals and other school leaders.

 Title III grants are awarded to Local Educational Agencies (LEAs) to: help ensure that English Learners, including immigrant children and youth, attain English proficiency and develop high levels of academic achievement in English; assist all English Learners, including immigrant children and youth, to achieve at high levels in academic subjects so that all English Learners can meet the same challenging State academic standards that all children are expected to meet; assist teachers, principals and other school leaders, and LEAs to develop and enhance their capacity to provide effective instructional programs designed to prepare English Learners, including immigrant children and youth, to enter all-English instructional settings; and promote parental, family, and community participation in language instruction educational programs for the parents, families, and communities of English Learners.
 These funds partially pay salary and benefits for a paraprofessional to provide services for EL students.